munnawarms/python-scripts/README.md

 5. After that type pip install pygame to install Pygame.
 Once it has downloaded you need to install Pgzero so in the command prompt type the following pip install pgzero.
 Then your good to go.

-6. When you test any of the scripts or want to play the game you have to go in your Games Folder that you have made and go in the game you want to play or test, then at the top right corner.
-It should look something like this: “C:\Users\abdul\Desktop\Python-games”, within the file type CMD (the command prompt) and type pgzrun in the command prompt this is a command which will run your code.
+6. When you test any of the scripts or want to play the game you have to go in your Games Folder that you have made and go in the game you want to play or test, then click the top right corner.
+It should look something like this (the top right corner): “C:\Users\abdul\Desktop\Python-games”, within the file type CMD (the command prompt) and type pgzrun in the command prompt this is a command which will run your code.
 If there are any errors they will come up.
 Command Prompt will indicate which line it is in and will show what you wrote.

 7. Now, before you begin coding, you have a choice: to use python IDLE from Python, or Spyder.
 I prefer Spyder.